osohq/oso/new-docs/content/any/project/design-principles.md

 ```

 In this example, we’ve factored out the authorization logic into an
-oso policy file, and inserted calls to `oso.is_allowed` in its place.
+Oso policy file, and inserted calls to `oso.is_allowed` in its place.
-All of the actual logic now resides in oso, which means that changing
+All of the actual logic now resides in Oso, which means that changing
 permissions, auditing, etc. can all happen in one place.

 The key thing we did *not* do, however, was to separate the authorization
 logic from the objects it is *about*.
-Because oso operates as a library
+Because Oso operates as a library
 embedded within your application, it has direct access to application
 data, objects, and methods.
 For instance, in the last line of the policy
 above, the term `expense.submitted_by` means just what you’d think:
 it looks up the `submitted_by` attribute on the `expense` object,
 and returns the value of that field.
 But the `expense` object is passed
-directly into oso from your application; it “lives” in the application.
+directly into Oso from your application; it “lives” in the application.
 If that attribute happened to name a method instead of a field, it would
 be called (with no arguments) *within your application’s runtime context*,
-and the result passed back to oso.
-Thus, oso can use your application’s
+and the result passed back to Oso.
+Thus, Oso can use your application’s
 native objects to make its authorization decisions, while at the same time
 keeping authorization logic separate from application logic.